 As used in the Rule, a “red flag” is any pattern, practice, or activity that indicates the possible existence of identity theft.
 For all covered accounts, UW System institutions shall review the methods to open or access such accounts, and any previous instances of identity theft in connection with such accounts.
-Categories of red flags include: (a) notifications or warnings from credit reporting agencies and other third parties; (b) presentation of suspicious documents; (c) unusual use of accounts; and (d) presentation of suspicious identifying information.
+Categories of red flags include: (a) notifications or warnings from customers, credit reporting agencies, and other third parties; (b) presentation of suspicious documents; (c) unusual account activity; and (d) presentation of suspicious identifying information.
 Each institution shall review current policies and procedures to address detection of red flags for each type of covered account, focusing on verifying identity, authenticating customers, monitoring transactions, and verifying the validity of change of address requests.

 UW System institutions shall implement appropriate responses to detected red flags to prevent and mitigate identity theft.
 Appropriate responses may include: (a) denying access to the covered account until the red flag is eliminated; (b) contacting the account holder; (c) changing passwords, security codes, or other security devices that permit access to a covered account; (d) closing the account; (e) notifying law enforcement; or (f) determining that no response is warranted under the circumstances.

 The chancellor of each UW System institution, or his or her designee, shall have primary responsibility for developing, implementing, and updating an institutional identity theft prevention program.
-No later than April 15, 2009, each UW System institution shall submit the plan for its identity theft prevention program to the UW Vice President for Finance for review and approval.
+Each UW System institution shall:

 The designated official at each institution shall, as appropriate, periodically review the institution’s experiences with identity theft, changes in identity theft methods, risks, detection, and prevention, and make necessary changes to the institutional plan.
 New accounts or activities that may constitute covered accounts shall be reviewed for inclusion in the institutional program.
-Any subsequent changes to an institution’s plan should be submitted to the UW System Vice President for Finance for review and approval.
+Any subsequent changes to an institution’s plan shall be submitted to the UW System Vice President for Finance and Administration.